 There are no elevators in the Gymnasium—only stairs.
 Seating will be mainly in the bleachers.
 Please notify Brenda Farrell at 678-915-7295 if you have a guest who will need special seating.

 Please inform your family and friends that the gym has two levels with no elevator.
 The small parking area on the left side of the gym will be available for unloading physically challenged guests.
 The lower bleachers will be reserved for physically challenged guests.
 Please have them arrive early so that they can be seated before other guests fill up those spaces.
-Campus Safety personnel will be nearby to assist your guests.
+Campus Safety and Registrar's Office personnel will be nearby to assist your guests.

 If you or one of your guests needs assistance because of a physical limitation, please

 contact Brenda Farrell at (678) 915-7295 well in advance of the ceremony.
 She will

 be able to give you additional information regarding parking and seating.

 Professional photographers from will take formal pictures of each graduate as he or she receives their diploma and also as each graduate leaves the stage.
 They will contact you a few weeks after the ceremony with proofs and offer you the opportunity to purchase your pictures.
 If you are not contacted during the following month, please contact the Registrar’s Office.

 If your family or friends want to take their own pictures, President Rossbacher, and the Commencement speaker will be available in the gym with the University Mace after the ceremony.
 There will also be ample opportunity to take pictures of graduates with family, friends, and some faculty members after the ceremony.